OlofHarrysson/tensorflow-model-converter/README.md

 Tensorflow has support to read models from multiple versions but lacks export functionality to save models to a different version.
 For example, one can not read a tensorflow 2.x model into 1.x due to the introduction of "ragged tensors".

 This repo tries to fill that gap.
 It does so by loading a model and re-saving it into a target tensorflow version.
+It only works for models that are saved in the .h5 format.

 ## Requirements

-Python 3.6+
+Python 3.7+

 Docker [(website)](https://www.docker.com/)